-184.108.40.206.3 Meeting Unit Expectations.
+126.96.36.199.3 Meeting Unit Expectations.

-If a unit has established expectations for positions of responsibility, and if, within reason (see the note under “Rank Requirements Overview," 220.127.116.11), based on his personal skill set, the Scout meets them, he fulfills the requirement.
+If a unit has established expectations for positions of responsibility, and if, within reason (see the note under “Rank Requirements Overview,” 188.8.131.52), based on his personal skill set, the Scout meets them, he fulfills the requirement.
 When a Scout assumes a position, something related to the desired results must happen.
 It is a disservice to the Scout and to the unit to reward work that has not been done.
 Holding a position and doing nothing, producing no results, is unacceptable.
 Some degree of responsibility must be practiced, taken, or accepted.

-18.104.22.168.4 Meeting the Requirement in the Absence of Unit Expectations.
+184.108.40.206.4 Meeting the Requirement in the Absence of Unit Expectations.

 It is best when a Scout’s leaders provide him position descriptions, and then direction, coaching, and support.
 Where this occurs, and is done well, the young man will likely succeed.
 When this support, for whatever reason, is unavailable or otherwise not provided—or when there are no clearly established expectations—then an adult leader or the Scout, or both, should work out the responsibilities to fulfill.
 In doing so, neither the position’s purpose nor degree of difficulty may be altered significantly or diminished.
 BSA literature provides the basis for this effort: the Scoutmaster Handbook, No. 33009, (“The Boy-Led Troop”); the Patrol Leader Handbook, No. 32502 (“Your Patrol and Your Troop”); the Varsity Scout Guidebook, No. 34827 (in explanations of team organization); the Venturing Leader Manual, No. 34655 (“Leadership in the Crew”); and the Sea Scout Manual, No. 33239 (“Officers’ Responsibilities”).

-22.214.171.124.5 When Responsibilities Are Not Met.
+220.127.116.11.5 When Responsibilities Are Not Met.

 If it becomes clear nothing will improve his performance, then it is acceptable to remove the Scout from his position.
+It is the unit leader’s responsibility to address these situations promptly.
 Every effort should have been made while he was in the position to ensure he understood expectations and was regularly supported toward reasonably acceptable performance.
 It is unfair and inappropriate—after six months, for example—to surprise a boy who thinks he has been doing fine, with news that his performance is now considered unsatisfactory.
 In this case, he must be given credit for the time.

 Only in rare cases — if ever — should troop leaders inform a Scout that time, once served, will not count.

-188.8.131.52.6 "Responsibility" and "Leadership."
+22.214.171.124.6 "Responsibility" and "Leadership."

 Many suggest this requirement should call for a position of “leadership” rather than simply of “responsibility.”
 Taking and accepting responsibility, however, is a key foundation for leadership.
 One cannot lead effectively without it.
 The requirement as written recognizes the different personalities, talents, and skill sets in all of us.
 Some seem destined to be “the leader of the group.”
 Others provide quality support and strong examples behind the scenes.
 Without the latter, the leaders in charge have little chance for success.
 Thus, the work of the supporters becomes part of the overall leadership effort.